aspose-html-cloud/aspose-html-cloud-docs/html/general-api-notes/authentication/_index.md

 For example, an application calls the authentication service itself and uses an obtained token to call SDK methods without providing user credentials.

-#### Step 1.
-Get JWT token

-Call the authentication service with user credentials (for example by cURL as is shown above, or doing HTTP request from your code).
-Also a token

-#### Step 2.
-Call SDK with obtained token

-Use externally obtained token creating SDK API entry point object.

 {{< tabs tabTotal="1" tabID="3" tabName1="C#"  >}}

 {{< tab tabNum="1" >}}